heber-silva/CKA-Obsidian-Vault/Security/Cloud Native Security and Kubernetes.md

 3. Define [ResourceQuotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) to fairly allocate shared resources, and use mechanisms such as [LimitRanges](https://kubernetes.io/docs/concepts/policy/limit-range/) to ensure that Pods specify their resource requirements.

 4. Partition workloads across different nodes.
-Use [node isolation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-isolation-restriction) mechanisms, either from Kubernetes itself or from the ecosystem, to ensure that Pods with different trust contexts are run on separate sets of nodes.
+Use [](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-isolation-restriction) mechanisms, either from Kubernetes itself or from the ecosystem, to ensure that Pods with different trust contexts are run on separate sets of nodes.

 5. Use a [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes) that provides security restrictions.